British South Africa Company: The Jameson Raid and after

 News of the Raid shocked the BSAC directors who, except for Beit and Grey, knew nothing of the plan.
 Rhodes at first denied responsibility for Jameson's actions but, in the face of further revelations, he assumed full responsibility for them.
 The BSAC Board recognised that the company would be attacked, and asked Rhodes to come to London to meet them.
-At a Board meeting of 5 February 1896, Rhodes claimed that he had given Jameson permission to assist an uprising only, not to start one, and that he believed had the support of the British government.
+At a Board meeting of 5 February 1896, Rhodes claimed that he had given Jameson permission to support an uprising only, not to start one, and that he believed had the support of the British government.
 He offered to resign as managing director, but a decision on this was deferred despite the demands of Cawston and Gifford for its acceptance.
 However, after the trial of the Jameson raiders implicated Rhodes further and following pressure from Chamberlain, Rhodes and Beit were removed as directors in June 1896.

 After his removal, Rhodes remained a major shareholder in the BSAC and he continued to be involved unofficially in its affairs.
 In 1898, the Duke of Fife and Lord Farquhar both resigned from the Board; Rhodes and Beit replaced them and another supporter of Rhodes also joined the Board.
 As Rhodes had recaptured full control over the company, Cawston decided to resign.
 Lord Gifford, however, remained on the Board, which Rhodes dominated until his death.